TERMS OF REFERENCE OF THE INVESTMENTS COMMITTEE

 5. In addition to receiving observations and suggestions on investment policy from the Board and the General Assembly, the Representative of Secretary-General has the benefit of additional supportive advice from a diversity of sources.
 These include the Investments Committee and institutional investment firms retained on a contractual basis.

-V. The Investment Management Division
+V. Office of Investment Management

-6. The Investment Management Division (IMD):
+6. The Office of Investment Management (OIM):

 (a) Formulates investment strategies and thought and executes them with the approval of the Representative of the Secretary-General;